weRbelgium/BelgiumStatistics/BelgiumMaps/README.md

 ## Documentation of the BelgiumMapsOpenStreetMap package

-Contains data extracted on from http://download.geofabrik.de/europe/belgium.html 2015/11/03 containing OpenStreetMap data up to 2015-11-02T22:22:02Z.
+This package contains data extracted from http://download.geofabrik.de/europe/belgium.html on 2015/11/03 with OpenStreetMap data up to 2015-11-02T22:22:02Z.

 The belgium-latest.osm.pbf file was imported with osm2pgsql in PostGIS and converted to a shapefile with pgsql2shp to obtain shape files of polygons of administrative boundaries of administrative levels 2, 4, 6, 7, 8, 9.
-More information: http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative
+More information about administrative levels in OpenStreetMap: http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative

 ```
 library(BelgiumMapsOpenStreetMap)